 Position does not include autopsy requirements.

-Graduate of accredited pathologist assistant program or a minimum of 3 years applicable experience in an accredited laboratory environment.
+Graduate of accredited pathologist assistant program with certification by ASCP preferred or a minimum of 3 years applicable experience in an accredited laboratory environment.

 Advanced knowledge of anatomy as applied to surgical pathology.